ONE ID Federation

 - No cost – free to all health care providers in Ontario

-- Identity Providers must meet the integration requirements for implementing a SAML Token Service and must also meet the Identity Providers Standard.
+- Identity Providers must meet the integration requirements for implementing either an OIDC or SAML Token Service and must also meet the Identity Providers Standard.

 - Identity Providers must complete required testing, including security testing, to ensure the user experience is consistent.